-The MySQL DECODE() function is known to be a decryption type of function in the Database for data interpretation.
+The MySQL DECODE() function is known to be a decryption type of function in the database for data interpretation.
 This MySQL DECODE function is responsible to decode an encrypted string part from the record values and then returns the original one.
-Also, if the input for this DECODE() function is provided as an empty encoded string then, the result processed by the MySQL will be the empty string itself.
-Otherwise, using the DECODE() function we can revert back the original string, which is now available in encoded form as per security purpose.
+Also, if the input for this DECODE() function is provided as an empty encoded string, then the result processed by MySQL will be the empty string itself.
+Otherwise, using the DECODE() function, we can revert the original string, which is now available in an encoded form for security purposes.
 The DECODE() function in MySQL allows the supplementing technique of if-then-else statement logic to the MySQL queries.

 Find the below MySQL syntax for DECODE() function:

-Explanation: From the above arrangement of MySQL DECODE() function, we can say that the function receives two parameters as arguments to execute the decoding process on the MySQL database.
-The first parameter ‘EncryptedString’ defines the encoded value string that is to be decoded and the second one i.e. ‘PasswordString’ is the password string that is useful to decode the input to produce the output string.
-The return value of this function is the original string which was encoded and stored in the database records.
+Explanation: From the above arrangement of the MySQL DECODE() function, we can say that the function receives two parameters as arguments to execute the decoding process on the MySQL database.
+The first parameter, ‘EncryptedString’, specifies the encoded value string that you want to decode.
+The second one, i.e., ‘PasswordString’, is the helpful password string to decode the input to produce the output string.
+The function retrieves and returns the original string that was encoded and stored in the database records.
 We use the DECODE function with SELECT MySQL Statement to execute the queries.

 How does DECODE() function work in MySQL?

 This function performs to compare the argument expression specified to every search value line by line.
-In this processing, if the argument is found identical to a search, then the equivalent result is displayed by the MySQL database.
-If the match does not exist then, the function returns to default.
-If the default is by chance omitted then, MySQL server outputs NULL.
+In this processing, if the argument is found identical to a search, then the MySQL database displays the equivalent result.
+If the match does not exist, then the function returns to default.
+If the default is, by chance, omitted, then the MySQL server outputs NULL.

 DECODE() function Arguments